Negative-Guided Subject Fidelity Optimization for Zero-Shot Subject-Driven Generation: Subject-Driven Generation

 \subsection{SFO Implementations}

-For SFO fine-tuning, we synthesize approximately 5,000 negative target data using the SFT-base model, OminiControl, re-trained by us from scratch in Sec.~\ref{sec:appendix_sft_base} on a randomly selected subset of collection2 from the Subject200K dataset~\cite{ominicontrol}.
-We adopt the same generation settings as our main pipeline detailed in Sec.
-4.1 of main paper, sampling each negative target in 28 denoising steps with a classifier-free guidance scale of 3.5~\cite{cfg, on_distill}.
+For SFO fine-tuning, we synthesize approximately 5,000 negative target data using the SFT-base model, OminiControl, re-trained by us from scratch in Sec.~\ref{sec:appendix_sft_base} on a randomly selected subset of collection2 from the Subject200K dataset~\citep{ominicontrol}.
 This synthesis process takes about 9 seconds per image, totaling approximately 3 hours when running with a batch size of 1 on four NVIDIA L40 GPUs without data parallelism.
 Using this randomly sampled subset of Subject200K and the corresponding synthesized negative targets, we fine-tune our SFO starting from the SFT-base on four NVIDIA L40 GPUs with a batch size of $4$ for $300$ iterations without gradient accumulation.
 This procedure takes only 1.5 hours and yields substantial performance improvements.

 Our PyTorch code implementation for calculating the SFO objective is presented in Fig.~\ref{fig:code_sfo}.